alesegdia/phackman/GDD.md

 #### Extract path

-To extract the path, the matrix needs to be scaled x3.
-Then, scale the previously generated map by 3, so that we can thick the shapes by one tile and get our needed walkable path of 2 tiles wide.
+To extract the path, the matrix needs to be scaled x3, so that we can thick the shapes by one tile and get our needed walkable path of 2 tiles wide.
 Finally, a border will be added and filled with walls, so that we can use the more external paths that are only 1 tile wide.